codefellows-seattle-javascript-401n6/03-asynchronous-callbacks/README.md

 parameters), the expected data for each parameter (data-type and limitations), and it's behavior (for both valid and invalid use).
 Feel free to write any additional information in your README.md.

-## Stretch Goals
-Write the reader function recursivly so that it will be able to support 0 or more paths.